TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 ### Step 1: Install Packages and Libraries

 Before we can install Ruby, we need to install some base packages.
-We will use the terminal to install all of the programs
+We will use the terminal to install all of the programs.

-#### Step 1.0: Opening the Terminal
+#### Step 1.0: Open up your Terminal

-* From your Desktop click on "Go" > "Applications"
+* In your Applications folder find "Utilities" and double click on "Terminal".

-* Find "Utilities" and double click on "Terminal"
+* Alternatively use Spotlight (`cmd+SPC`) or Launchpad and type "Terminal".

 The rest of the installations will take place inside of this terminal windnow.